 Figure 5-1: Overview of Beamline Extraction Enclosure and Primary Beam Enclosure

 The first underground functional area is the Beamline Extraction Enclosure and Primary Beam Enclosure.
-This area, consisting of the upstream Beamline Extraction Enclosure and the downstream Primary Beam Enclosure are required to allow the beam to be extracted from the Main Injector and transported 328 m (1078 ft) to the LBNF Target Complex (to the target).
+This area, consisting of the upstream Beamline Extraction Enclosure and the downstream Primary Beam Enclosure allows the beam extraction from the Main Injector and transported 328 m (1078 ft) to the LBNF Target Complex (to the target).
 An overview of these regions is shown in Figure 5-1.
 The construction of the upstream portion of this area will consist of a cut-and-cover below-grade section.
 The downstream portion of this area includes a transition from the below-grade section to an above-grade section located within an embankment.
 Some of these areas will be constructed using cast-in-place concrete sections and other areas will be pre-cast concrete enclosure sections.
 The Beamline Extraction Enclosure and Primary Beam Enclosure are shown in aerial view in Figure 5-2.

 The Beamline Extraction Enclosure portion, shown in plan view in Figure 5-3, begins at the existing Main Injector near MI-10, and extends approximately 84 ft where it transitions to the typical Primary Beam Enclosure section.